Aloud: Fifth Studio album and "Agua Mala"

 Aloud began work on their fifth studio album at the rebuilt Mad Oak Studios in Allston in August 2016, with Benny Grotto producing again.
-The band posted realtime updates from the studio via their Instagram account.
-Their next album is set to feature a sound more heavily rooted in Memphis soul.
-The record is currently being mixed by Guy Massey, known for his work with The Libertines, Ray Davies, and The Beatles.
+The band posted real-time updates from the studio via their Instagram account.
+Their next album was set to feature a sound more heavily rooted in Memphis soul.
+The record was mixed by Guy Massey, known for his work with The Libertines, Ray Davies, and The Beatles.

 In February 2017, Aloud released the charity single “Agua Mala”, recorded in conjunction with NYC-based group Cold Blood Club.
 All proceeds from sales of the single and the release show at the Knitting Factory were sent to the United Way of Genesee County's Flint Water Fund to aid their work in the Flint water crisis.
 "Almost three years later," de la Osa remarked at the time, "and nothing significant has improved.
 Flint is still without clean drinking water and [there's] very little accountability.
 This shit makes you want to scream."

 Empty House tour and move to Los Angeles

 Shortly after the release of “Agua Mala”, Aloud announced they were permanently relocating the band from Boston to Los Angeles.
 Their Boston-area send-off was on March 4, 2017, at the Plough and Stars, performing with Peter Buzzelle.
 "Boston is the only place which, for better or for worse, has ever truly felt like home to me," Beguiristain wrote in a blog post, however adding that Boston had "become a tough place to live in, let alone maintain a functioning, working band."

 A coast-to-coast US tour in support of the “Empty House”/”Falling Out of Love” double A-side vinyl single kicked off April 24, 2017 in New York.
 For the tour, Aloud partnered with the San Francisco-based Acid VR to document the tour with a Ricoh Theta 360° camera.
 A 360° video of Aloud rehearsing “Empty House” was released ahead of the Empty House tour.
 A 360° video for an acoustic version of “Falling Out of Love” performed at the Griffith Park Zoo was released at the tour's conclusion.

 A music video for "Falling Out of Love" was released on February 14, 2018, to coincide with the song's full release.

+Aloud expanded their lineup with the permanent addition of drummer Chris Jago, saxophonist Alanah Ntzouras, and trumpet player Vanessa Acosta.
+In 2018, the band toured the Northeast to promote the film All These Small Moments, which featured two Aloud songs on its soundtrack.